How Long Does It Take to Get Divorced in Texas?

 Uncontested Vs. Contested Divorce

 There are two types of divorces: contested and uncontested.
-An uncontested divorce is one where both spouses agree on all issues concerning the divorce.
+Uncontested divorces are more affordable and faster due to minimal court involvement, as both spouses agree on all issues concerning the divorce.
 In contrast, a contested divorce occurs when the spouses are unable to reach a consensus on their divorce matters, leading to a situation where a judge is required to make the decisions on their behalf.
+In many contested divorces, the mediation process is used to help the parties reach an agreement without going to trial.

 Uncontested Divorce

 In an uncontested divorce, both parties agree on the terms of the divorce.
+Both parties involved agree on topics such as how marital property will be divided, who will have custody over the children (or pets), child support, and the terms of the settlement agreement.
 There is no formal trial, and only the petitioner appears in court.
-Both parties involved agree on topics such as how marital property will be divided, who will have custody over the children (or pets), and the reason for the divorce itself.

 An uncontested divorce is the quickest and least expensive type of divorce.
 It can be finalized within 60-90 days in most cases, after the sixty-day waiting period is over.